dmbarbour/glas/docs/GlasApps.md

 ## Network

-The basic network APIs are easily adapted if we assume most action takes place between transactions.
+We can wrap the conventional sockets APIs with a specialized FFI.
+Use references.
+Schedule the actual operations between transactions.

-*Note:* I'm tempted to support opening a 'listener' on multiple nodes as a single action, but we would be unable to load and store the linear TCP listener reference into a cell without starting all transactions from the cell's 'owner'.
-If we want multiple nodes, we'll need separate references.
+Intriguingly, we might also support opening 'listeners' on multiple nodes as a single command.
+Similar to how a TCP listen command can bind to multiple interfaces on a single node.